loujacob66/orionxlog/docs/BACKUP_AND_RESTORE.md

 - **Password prompt or auth errors?**
   - Make sure `GOOGLE_APPLICATION_CREDENTIALS` is set and points to a valid service account key (locally).
   - Make sure the service account has the right GCS permissions.
+  - Check that the service account has Storage Admin role.
 - **Python version error with gsutil?**
   - Always set `CLOUDSDK_PYTHON=python3.11` for gsutil commands.
 - **No objects found in GCS?**
   - Run a backup first; the folder will be empty until you do.
+- **Permission denied errors?**
+  - Verify service account permissions in Google Cloud Console.
+  - Check that the bucket exists and is accessible.
+  - Ensure the service account has Storage Admin role.

 ---